TNTurnerLab/clustering_in_cancer_vs_ndd_paper/README.md

 Yilin Chen, Jeffrey K. Ng., Titi Akinwe, Yoonhoo Chang, Zachary L. Payne, Dr. Rachel Karchin^, Dr. Tychele N. Turner^

 ^ denotes co-corresponding authors

+## AlphaFold Structures
+We generated RefSeq structures for proteins based on their RefSeq sequence.
+This was to be in alignment with the variant annotation information.
+We focused on proteins where there were at least 5 missense de novo variants in individuals with neurodevelopmental disorders and 5 missense somatic variants in individuals with cancer.
+Proteins requiring more than 700 GB of RAM to model were not possible for us to model in our current compute environment and were therefore not generated in this study.